 It’s never easy trying to get used to your new reality after a divorce, no matter who initiated it or under what conditions.
 This is especially so when you’re a mom and you recollect having to choose between putting up with your ex’s ways which drained you emotionally or letting go of the relationship and resolving to be the only one with your kids.

-The emotions will come fast and furious; and in different shades, strengths and durations, often leaving you confused.
+The emotions after a divorce will come fast and furious; and in different shades, strengths and durations, often leaving you confused.
 They’ll often be conflicting feelings too, frustratingly alternating between excitement one day to a feeling of dejection and abandonment the next.

 Don’t get too shocked.
 It’s a normal windstorm of emotions you’ll gradually work through to heal properly and embrace your new life.
-Here are practical ways to ride these waves of emotions and cope well after a divorce;…And maybe get ready to love again.
+Here are practical ways to ride these waves of emotions after a divorce and cope well after a divorce;…And maybe get ready to love again.

 Whether you’re ready to accept that fact or not, this period will be one of deep soul searching.
 But it will also be a chance to reconnect with your inner self and a higher spiritual consciousness.
 Embrace those profoundly reflective moments and rediscover a wiser, smarter and potentially happier you inside, ready to recreate you.